MrInspection/marieteam-web/README.md

 - User Authentication with Auth.js
 - Booking System with Prisma
 - Administration dashboard with statistics data
+- Crossing API to create captain logs from the mobile app

 ## ☑️ How can it be improved ?